astral-sh/rye/docs/guide/docker.md

 ## Explanations

-Rye's lock file standard is the `requirements.txt` format from `pip`, so you don't actually need `rye` in your container to be able to install dependencies.
+Rye's lockfile standard is the `requirements.txt` format from `pip` (and used by [`uv`](https://github.com/astral-sh/uv)), so you don't actually need `rye` in your container to be able to install dependencies.
 This makes the Dockerfile much simpler and avoids the necessity for multi-stage builds if small images are desired.

-The `PYTHONDONTWRITEBYTECODE=1` env var and `--no-cache-dir` parameters when invoking Pip both make the image smaller by not writing any temporary files.
+The `--no-cache-dir` and `--no-cache` parameters, passed to `pip` and `uv` respectively, make the image smaller by not writing any temporary files.
+While caching can speed up subsequent builds, it's not necessary in a container where the image is built once and then used many times.

-Both Bytecode and Pip caches are speeding things up when running Pip multiple times, but since we are working in a container, we can be pretty sure that we'll never invoke pip again.
+Similarly, the `PYTHONDONTWRITEBYTECODE=1` environment variable is set to avoid writing `.pyc` files, which are not needed in a container. (`uv` skips writing `.pyc` files by default.)